wkgcass/vfx/README.md

 PRs are welcome, we can make it better!

 Finally, the most important part of this announcement: I might make incompatible API upgrades if really needed.
-For example, new abstract methods will be added to `Theme` when needed.